Jaxydog/rs-import/README.md

 # rs-import

-Allows you to import Rust file and Cargo projects within your code.
+Allows you to import Rust files and Cargo projects within your code.